fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

   If repeatedly, the system will not guarantee exactly when it goes off, so this is not "real-time"

-  But for most UI “order of magnitude” activities, it’s perfectly fine
+  But for most UI "order of magnitude" activities, it's perfectly fine

   We don’t use it for "animation" (more on that later)